cometbeetle/AutoUncertainties/README.md

   25 +/- 0.223607
   ```

+  If enabled, the PDG rounding rules will, in general, cause `Uncertainty` objects to be displayed with:
+    - Error to 2 significant digits.
+    - Central value to first signficant digit of error, or two significant figures (whichever is more
+      significant digits).

-* If `numpy.array` is called on an `Uncertainty` object, it will automatically get cast down to a numpy array (and lose
+* If `numpy.array` is called on an `Uncertainty` object, it will automatically get cast down to a
-  uncertainty information!), and emit a warning.
-To make this an error, use `set_downcast_error`:
+  numpy array (losing all uncertainty information!), and emit a warning.
+To force an exception to be raised
+  instead, use `set_downcast_error`:

   ```python
   >>> from auto_uncertainties import Uncertainty, set_downcast_error